Cxyda/IdleStopWatch/README.md

 # IdleStopWatch
-An idle time stop watch for Unity3D
+An idle time stopwatch for Unity3D

 This tiny project measures and accumulates the time you have to wait on Unity3D.